Rannoch Moor

-The desolate and isolated Gorton was a private railway station built near Meall a Ghortain that once housed a school for local railway workers' children, and still serves as the Gorton Crossing engineers' siding.

 Geography

 This expanse was at the heart of the last significant icefield in the UK during the Loch Lomond Stadial at the end of the last ice age.
 Once the great mass of ice had melted, the subsequent unburdening of the Earth's crust resulted in a continuing rise in the land which is estimated to be of the order of 2–3 mm per year.

+Access

+The A82 road crosses western Rannoch Moor on its way to Glen Coe and Fort William, and the West Highland Line also crosses the moor.
+Peat deposits posed major difficulties to builders of roads and railways.
+When the West Highland Line was being built, its builders had to float the tracks on a mattress of tree roots, brushwood and thousands of tons of earth and ashes.

+Corrour railway station, the UK's highest, and one of its most remote being 10 mi from the nearest public road, is located on this section of the line at 1339 ft.
+The line takes gentle curves totalling 23 mi across the moorland.
+The desolate and isolated Gorton was a private railway station built near Meall a Ghortain which once housed a school for local railway workers' children, and still serves as the Gorton Crossing engineers' siding.